humhub/calendar/docs/interface.md

 ### Allow Drag-Drop and Resize of calendar items

-If you provide a `updateUrl` and set the `editable` to true, you have to implement a update controller function as the following:
+If you provide an `updateUrl` and set the `editable` to true, you have to implement a update controller function as the following:

 **IndexController.php**